Ongziqin/econ1626-labour-policy-proposal/proposal.md

 AI deployment also creates broader social and regulatory concerns:

-Algorithmic bias in hiring and evaluation
-Workplace surveillance and privacy issues
+1)Algorithmic bias in hiring and evaluation 2)Workplace surveillance and privacy issues
-Reduced job quality and worker autonomy
-Concentration of economic power among large technology firms
+3)Reduced job quality and worker autonomy 4)Concentration of economic power among large technology firms

 These concerns require governance frameworks that balance innovation with accountability and public trust.
 ---